epklein/epklein.github.io/_books/how-to-win-friends-and-influence-people.md

 It's a must-read for those aiming to improve personal and professional relationships.
 It is one of the best-selling books of all time, and despite being published almost a century ago, it remains a great lesson about [influence](/tags#influence) and [leadership](/leadership).

 Carnegie's lessons on leadership are truly inspiring.
-So let's jump into its principles.
+So, let's jump into its principles.

 ### Fundamental techniques in handling people